 1) Can volcanoes help us against quantum computers?

 The theory of elliptic curves is an essential topic in number theory and, consequently, cryptography.
-Everyone one of us comes across elliptic curves on a daily basis every time we connect to the internet.
+Everyone of us comes across elliptic curves on a daily basis every time we connect to the internet.
 At the core, the safety of these connections relies on hard problems in number theory, including the discrete logarithm problem on an elliptic curve.
 However, with the introduction of quantum computing, these problems do not seem to be hard enough for secure communication.
 The solution brings the isogeny based cryptography, which is based on particular maps between elliptic curves.
-These maps, called isogenies, form structures of a particular shape, which is called a volcano.
+These maps, called isogenies, form structures of a particular shape, called volcanos.
 This presentation will be your guide to isogeny volcanoes and my work on them as well as their importance in the age of quantum computers.

 2) Identification and Assessment of Active Cyber Threats

 One of the proactive approaches utilized to protect critical assets and govern cyber threats is the sharing of data describing threats.
 Given the potentially large volume of data about threats, security teams need to select and efficiently process only information relevant from the perspective of protected assets.
 Existing standards and methods from threat, vulnerability, and asset management can solve separate issues belonging to this research area, but their restricted mutual interoperability hinders accurate identification of cyber threats and their properties.
 Besides, current mature methods for threat assessment are too slow for near real-time prioritization of threats.
 In this talk, the contextualization of globally shared data about cyber threats with local knowledge about assets and consequent threat assessment using attack graphs will be introduced.
-Proposed approaches should improve the combination of data from various sources beyond simple joins of data and enable prioritization of the most severe threats.
+Proposed approaches should improve the combination of data from various sources beyond simple joins of data and enable the prioritization of the most severe threats.

 3) Minerva: The curse of ECDSA nonces